History of crime fiction: Sherlock Holmes and Dr. Watson mysteries

-Many of the great fictional detectives have their Watson: Agatha Christie's Hercule Poirot, for example, is often accompanied by Captain Arthur Hastings.
-Hastings, however, appeared only intermittently in those Poirot novels and stories written after 1925 and only once in those written after 1937.

 The Golden Age

 The 1920s and '30s are commonly known as the "Golden Age" of detective fiction.
 Most of its authors were British: Agatha Christie (1890–1976), Dorothy L. Sayers (1893–1957), and many more.
 Some of them were American, but with a British touch.
 By that time, certain conventions and clichés had been established, which limited any surprises on the part of the reader to the twists and turns within the plot and of course to the identity of the murderer.
 Most of novels of that era were whodunnits, and several authors excelled, after successfully leading their readers on the wrong track, in convincingly revealing to them the least likely suspect as the real villain of the story.
 What is more, they had a predilection for certain casts of characters and certain settings, with the secluded English country house at the top of the list.

 A typical plot of the Golden Age mystery followed these lines: